Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

 ## The reasons behind choosing this artefact:
-This artefact is chosen because it directly illustrates the core concepts of process analysis in a simple way.
+This video challenged my initial assumption that process analysis is mainly about drawing diagrams.
+Instead, the video showed me that analysis is a data-driven step that comes before modelling and redesign.
 It also shows how to identify bottlenecks and inefficiencies through the BPM lifecycle.
-Moreover, it differentiates analysis methods from other BPM functions like modelling and automation.
-Additionally, this video is published in 2025 on Youtube, it reflects the newest trends in BPM education and supports practical understanding of how to apply process analysis in today organisations.
-Essentially, this is meaningful evidence of my learning because the clear explanations and practical examples helped me connect theory from weeks 1–3 with my own tutorial work and the ticket box company scenario, where I identified waiting time and redundant steps.
-Finally, it shows my progress from understanding basic BPM concepts to  applying process analysis for organisational improvement..
+Moreover, I particularly remember the part where they talked about mapping the current process to find hidden delays and unnecessary steps.
+It felt surprisingly practical and made me realise how often we jump straight into solutions without really understanding the problem first.
+Now I understand that the real value starts with careful analysis of what is actually happening.

 ## Applying personal knowledge learnt from the artefact to real-world scenarios